Southowram: Sport

 Southowram is home to Southowram Cricket Club, who play at Ashday Lane, and Beacon Rangers who play on Beacon Hill.
 Beacon Rangers are a junior team only whereas the cricket club is home to three senior teams and U11, U13, U15 & U17 teams at junior level.
 All senior teams played in their respective premier divisions until the 2009 season, where all three senior teams were relegated.
 The club's first and second teams play in the Halifax Cricket League.

-The 'new' Southowram CC was originally a pub team based at The Cock and Bottle Inn at the other end of the village.
-In 2002, Southowram CC celebrated their 25th anniversary year by winning the right to host the Parish Cup final.

 Education and amenities

 The local school, Withinfields Primary School, is in the centre of the village, on Law Lane and is a feeder school for Brighouse High School.
 The school was relocated and re-built in 1997 when the old school, being inadequate for modern needs, was demolished.
 The former school site is now part of a housing estate.
 The new school has been built so that it can easily be expanded if and when the village should expand.

 There is a library on Law Lane at the centre of the village.

 "The Shoulder of Mutton" on Cain Lane was a popular public house, currently empty.
-The Pack Horse public house, also on Cain Lane, at the centre of the village, was in 2016 converted to an Indian restaurant, but in 2017 reverted to a thriving public house, serving food.
+The Pack Horse public house, also on Cain Lane, at the centre of the village, was in 2016 converted to an Indian restaurant, but in 2017 reverted to a public house.